top of page

 • A wheat bag or hot water bottle

-• Where possible, planning an overnight stay somewhere else
+• Where possible, plan an overnight stay somewhere else

 • Have someone else come in to take over the caring role during the night so that we can switch off.